Click or tap on the coloured links.

 Child Protection Helpline is the 24/7 service to contact if you think a child or young person is at risk of harm from abuse or neglect.
 Call 132 111.

-Victims of crime.
 NSW Department of Justice provides support services, including free counselling and financial assistance to victims of crime.